 About a month after you file, you’ll attend a hearing in which creditors can view your debt and the trustee will arrange to sell off your nonexempt items.
 Depending on the state you live in, you could lose your second home, second car, stock or bond certificates, certificates of deposit, heirlooms and any valuable collections such as coins or stamps.

 The petition creates a separate, taxable bankruptcy estate consisting of all assets that belonged to you before you filed.
-Your trustee is responsible for preparing and filing taxes attached to the estate but you are responsible for taxes not connected, such as income tax.
+Your trustee is responsible for preparing and filing taxes attached to the estate, but you’re responsible for taxes not connected, such as income tax

 Remember, Chapter 7 stays on your credit for 10 years.

 Chapter 13 bankruptcy is a repayment plan in which you agree to pay back a portion of the money you owe, based on your income and size of your debts.
-You can file it when you want to keep your home, you have regular income, and your unsecured debt is below $360,475 and secured debt is less than $1,081,400.
+You can file it when you want to keep your home, you have regular income and your unsecured debt is below $394,725 and secured debt is less than $1,184,200.

 Unlike the relative swiftness of Chapter 7, the process takes approximately three to five years.
 Plus, Chapter 13 stays on your record for seven years.